AK0561/AK0561/README.md

 - 🔭 I’m currently working on Web Development
 - 🌱 I’m currently learning Fullstack Development
-- 👯 I’m looking to collaborate on IoT,Frontend Development
+- 👯 I’m looking to collaborate on Internrt of Things(IoT),Frontend Development
 - 📫 How to reach me: arnav13203@gmail.com

 I have a strong background in Web Development, and I love diving into the world of coding and problem-solving.
 I'm constantly seeking opportunities to expand my knowledge and skills in the ever-evolving field of software development.